tim-smart/effect-io-ai/effect/Effect-all.md

 **Short-Circuiting Behavior**

-The `Effect.all` function stops execution on the first error it encounters, this is called "short-circuiting".
+This function stops execution on the first error it encounters, this is called "short-circuiting".
 If any effect in the collection fails, the remaining effects will not run, and the error will be propagated.
 To change this behavior, you can use the `mode` option, which allows all effects to run and collect results as `Either` or `Option`.